- Last updated:

 - Management Options - Maroochydore Aragorn Bushland Reserve Flying-fox Roost - Final Report February 2017

-Monitoring results for occupied roosts
+Monitoring results for roosts

 Flying fox protection

 All flying fox species are protected in Queensland under the Nature Conservation Act 1994.